-Texas shooter yelled 'Woo Hoo' as he fired, survivor's mother says
+Texas governor promises action to stop school shootings after attending church service

 The alleged shooter used a shotgun and a .38 revolver legally owned by his father, Gov. Greg Abbott said.

 The suspect's family issued a statement Saturday, saying they are shocked and confused, and expressing condolences to the victims.
+Pagourtzis is a "smart, quiet, sweet boy," they said.

 "While we remain mostly in the dark about the specifics of yesterday's tragedy, what we have learned from media reports seems incompatible with the boy we love," they said.